-Lu-dotatate (Lutathera®)
+177Lu-dotatate (Lutathera®)

-- I. IndicationsLu-dotatate is considered medically necessary in the treatment of individuals with low- (G1), intermediate- (G2) or high-grade (G3) well-differentiated neuroendocrine tumors who have progressed on somatastatin-anlaogs (SSA) in EITHER of the following: - A. Inoperable or metastatic somatostatin receptor-positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs) of the pancreas, foregut, midgut and hindgut - B. Inoperable or metastatic somatostatin receptor-positive bronchopulmonary or thymic tumors or pheochromocytomas and paragangliomas
+- I. Indications - Lu-dotatate is considered medically necessary in the treatment of adults with low- (G1), intermediate- (G2) or high-grade (G3) well-differentiated neuroendocrine tumors who have progressed on somatastatin-anlaogs (SSA) in EITHER of the following: - A. Inoperable or metastatic somatostatin receptor-positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs) of the pancreas, foregut, midgut and hindgut - B. Inoperable or metastatic somatostatin receptor-positive bronchopulmonary or thymic tumors or pheochromocytomas and paragangliomas